AlCode88/ansible-tasks/session7/Notes.md

 <b>Tasks 5:</b>
 Create a group in inventory file, called “dev” add centos under dev group write a playbook that pings the CentOS servers, only if dev group is defined in inventory.

+<b>Tasks 6:</b>
+Write a playbook that copies file from remote server Ubunutu to localhost uder /root